DISTANCE AND DISTRIBUTED EDUCATION

-A new database-driven website that is serving as as a template for Admissions, Graduate Studies, and later other academic units, was maintained. (see http://uwgonline.westga.edu)
+- A new database-driven website that is serving as a template for Admissions, Graduate Studies, and later other academic units, was maintained. (see http://uwgonline.westga.edu)

 - The team focuses on four primary goals: -Increasing enrollment (enhance social media and continue recruiting visits) -Enhancing reputation (by highlighting and publicizing the achievements of faculty members) -Increasing course completion rates (by maintaining course revisions and links) -Measuring ROI.

 19) Community Relations: The University will engage the local community educationally, culturally and recreationally.

 DDEC staff attended over 44 campus orientation events for FY14.
 These events afforded the opportunity to promote awareness and foster connections for future support opportunities to current and prospective students.
 Four members of the UWG Online staff participated in the 1st Annual Center for Teaching and Learning conference, while all other full-time members participated as attendees.